All about ski passes, gear and classes

 Gear: Children need ski equipment (or snowboard gear) and a helmet (required).
 Plus all the regular winter sports clothing, labeled with their name.
 A good place to get all this is the annual ski swap in October.
 Seasonal rentals are also available through many local shops.

 Lessons: Country Day ski days work like this: No lessons are provided; children are expected to be able to ski or snowboard with a group of their peers.
 If children need lessons to get up to speed, these can be arranged.
 Read more about ski days here.

 Parent volunteers help chaperone each Lower School class, and students are divided up into ski groups based roughly on ability.
 If you would like to help chaperone and ski an afternoon (or all winter ski days!) with a class, we would love to have you join us!
-Please contact your child's teacher or PE Director Alex Tiernan to make arrangements to come with us on ski days.
+PE Director Alex Tiernan will make arrangements for parents (K-Fifth) to chaperone on ski days.
 Middle School students ski in small groups with their teachers.